icdominguez/star_wars_wiki/README.md

 # star_wars_wiki

-Repository for the Mothly Challenge of Febreruary by MoureDev A wiki gallery for Star Wars.
+Repository for the Mothly Challenge of February by MoureDev A wiki gallery for Star Wars.
 Backend and bbdd also developed by me.

 Web Services url: https://icdominguez-star-wars.herokuapp.com

+*pending - migrate to compose*

 <table align="center">
 	<tr>